Tonsillectomy

 Suggestions and Tips

 After a tonsillectomy, it is critical to avoid hard or crunchy foods for the first 10 days.
 Examples of these foods include crackers, pretzels, popcorn, cookies and chips.
 Eat shredded chicken or tuna.
-Chewing gum may also relieve muscle spasms and decrease pain associated with your tonsil surgery, as advised by the Cleveland Clinic.
+Chewing gum may also relieve muscle spasms and decrease pain associated with your tonsil surgery.
 After your surgery, you may not want to eat due to pain.
 However, the more you use your throat, the faster your pain will decrease.

 Eating and drinking